UniAcco

 We all are familiar with the term “hype,” right?
 It has a similar positive connotation to roadmen slang.
 “Believe the hype” is a frequent idiom that refers to anything that is excellent and deserving of all praise.

 The common roadman slang term “innit” is simple to overuse.
-The word, which is a contraction of “isn’t it?” is used at the end of statements to confirm what was said.
+This is the short word for “isn’t it?” and can be commonly used at the end of statements to confirm what was said by another person.
 It’s simple to pick up Roadman terminology, innit?

 As you may expect, jokes are usually pretty humorous.
 However, it can also be employed sarcastically to refer to anything that is actually not amusing.
 Here, context is crucial.